dkay64/SRGANProject/README.md

 # SRGAN Project

-A **Super-Resolution GAN (SRGAN)** designed to upscale low-resolution images into high-resolution ones.
+A **Super-Resolution Generative Adversarial Network (SRGAN)** designed to upscale low-resolution images into high-resolution ones.
 This project is inspired by the paper [*Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network*](https://arxiv.org/pdf/1609.04802.pdf).

 ## Features
 - Converts low-resolution images (32x32) into high-resolution images (128x128) using a GAN-based approach.